NFL News: Colin Kaepernick Will Remain Unsigned, Jason Whitlock Says

 — Speak For Yourself (@SFY) September 6, 2017

-The contrarian Whitlock — the former Kansas City Star and Huffington Post columnist, and Ball State University football player — rejoined Fox Sports after two tours of duty with ESPN and now is the co-host of the above-mentioned Speak for Yourself, an offering that airs weekdays on FS1 at 5 p.m.
+The contrarian Whitlock — the former Kansas City Star and Huffington Post columnist and Ball State University football player — rejoined Fox Sports after two tours of duty with ESPN and now is the co-host of the above-mentioned Speak for Yourself, an offering that airs weekdays on FS1 at 5 p.m.
 Eastern time, which appears to be the Fox network’s counter-programming to ESPN’s Pardon the Interruption.

 Expressing views that seldom fit into either the left or right paradigm, Whitlock is a vocal critic of what he considers the intrusion of progressive ideology into sports culture.
 With that in mind, Whitlock claimed in an earlier broadcast that the Kaepernick story is not going away.